 Alpspitzbahn Mountain Station: Osterfelderkopf

-If you’re traveling with transit, take the cogwheel train of the Bayerische Zugspitzbahn to Kreuzeck-/Alpspitzbahn.
+If you’re traveling by transit, you can take a local bus or the cogwheel train of the Bayerische Zugspitzbahn to Kreuzeck-/Alpspitzbahn.
 The Bayerische Zugspitzbahn train station is located only a few meters from the Garmisch-Partenkirchen train station.

 - June: 8:30 am – 5 pm

 - July – September: 8 am – 5:30 pm

 Alpspitzbahn Mountain Station to Alpspitz Ferrata Start (15 minutes)